 Will AI translation replace human translators?

 No. AI significantly assists translation and handles well-defined, high-volume content in appropriate contexts, but it still faces challenges with cultural nuance, creative transcreation, regulated domains, and low-resource languages.
-LocaTran's position is that AI and human linguists are complementary: AI produces the first draft and handles the initial workload; expert reviewers ensure accuracy, tone, and compliance.
+LocaTran's position is that AI and human linguists are complementary: AI produces the first draft and handles the initial workload; expert reviewers help ensure accuracy, tone, and compliance.
 The role of the linguist evolves over time.

 What is the difference between NMT and LLM-based translation?